wvillevoye/WiDocApi/README.md

 - For version 2.0.0 it is possible to specify the type for the endpoints, for example :int :bool :select :datatime see an example below
 - it is possible to download your endpoints result.
-- it is to use the enum in the endpoint you must add the EnumUtils class to your project Please note that with Name:enum the enum must always be named, for example Cars:CarsEnum:

 ### Create in your blazor a new component and add the following code:
 ```csharp